-The aim of the Fast Track Insolvency Resolution Process under the Insolvency and Bankruptcy Code, 2016 ('Code') is to conclude the procedure within half of the default time period specified under the Code.
-The person or entity seeking the fast relief will have onus on the process at set-off and that person or entity that sets-off the fast track process must support that the case is fit for the fast track.
+The aim of the Insolvency and Bankruptcy code is to conclude the procedure within half of the default time period specified under the Code.
+The person or entity seeking the fast relief will have onus on the process at set-off and that person or entity that sets-off the Fast-track process must support that the case is fit for the Fast-track.
 Therefore, whosoever files the application for fast track process under Chapter IV (Section 55) of the Insolvency and Bankruptcy Code will have to file the application along with the proof of the existence of default as evidenced by records available with an information utility or such other means as may be specified by the Board to establish that the corporate debtor is eligible for fast track corporate insolvency resolution process.